v12technology/fluxtion/docs/overview/helloworld_imperative.md

 example_src: https://github.com/v12technology/fluxtion-examples/tree/main/imperative-helloworld/src/main/java/com/fluxtion/example/imperative/helloworld
 ---

-# 5 minute hello world - imperative
+# 5 minute hello world

 Fluxtion hello world stream example.
 Add two numbers from different event streams and log when the sum > 100.
 The sum is the addition of the current value from each event stream.